 A signature ingredient is the Tkemali sauce. (an universal condiment made with wild plums and aromatic herbs)6)”Badridzhani nigvsit”

+which means Eggplants and Walnuts.
 This classic recipe is found throughout Georgia as part of the vegetable starters for a supra, but they’re great with drinks before dinner too.
 Small eggplants are sliced lengthwise, salted, rinsed, and lightly fried, before being spread with garlicy walnut paste and rolled up.
 7)ChaChaAnd ofcourse there is ChaCha, the famed Georgian pomace brandy.Here are a few reasons to eat local while travellingA) Local Food is Part of the CultureFood is perhaps the most accessible and delectable gateway to the culture and essence of a place or group of people.
 A meal shared with a local will tell us stories and anecdotes that internet still have no access to.B) Local Food Supports the CommunityOpting to drink coffee in a local café, snack on street food or have lunch in a local eatery is a simple way to be a socially responsible tourist.
 Eating in local places supports local businesses and the local economy, and it also builds connections between the local people and travellersC) Local Food is Better for the EnvironmentFlying food across the world means a bigger carbon footprint.Locally grown food doesn’t have half as far to travel.The 4 step approach to experience local food and culture1) Read books, journals and research online to learn about the traditional food of the country.

 2) Book a stay or a meal with a B and B so that we can co cook or enjoy a meal together